 BCPNP Regional Pilot of Entrepreneur Immigration

-Entrepreneur Immigration Regional Pilot of BCPNP is designated for entrepreneurs who propose to establish and actively manage new business in regional communities with population of fewer than 75,000 in British Columbia outside of major population centers.
+Entrepreneur Immigration Regional Pilot of BCPNP is designated for entrepreneurs who propose investment of $100,000 to establish and actively manage new business in regional enrolled communities in British Columbia outside of major population centers.
 Communities enrolled will identify priority economic development industries, and will select or refer prospective applicants to the BCPNP.
 Selected applicant and family will be issued work permit to start.

 The EI Regional Pilot is designed to attract and support entrepreneurs with a desire to start a new business and settle in regional communities.
 Thus, the criteria as personal net worth and investment amount decreases substantially.
 This reflects the lower cost to start a business and settle in a less population community and the intent of capturing a new, more inclusive market segment not currently targeted by the Entrepreneur Immigration base category of the program.

 The BCPNP’s Regional Pilot of Entrepreneur Immigration was introduced in March 2019 is now extended to March 31, 2024.
 Similar to other entrepreneur program, PNP office will review the business activities versus the performance agreement.
 Then applicant will apply to IRCC their permanent resident visa.